- Graduate Information

 Master of Arts in American Studies

-The M.A. in American Studies gives students solid grounding in the origins, development, practices, and theoretical framework of the field, as well as aiding them in the pursuit of independent research.
-It is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, non-profit agencies, and other venues.
+Established in 1971, the M.A. program in American Studies at Saint Louis University gives students solid grounding in the origins, development, practices, and theoretical framework of the field, as well as aiding them in the pursuit of independent research.
+The M.A. is a stand-alone degree for work in arts and cultural institutions, libraries, museums, historical societies, public humanities, non-profit agencies, and other venues.
 Some students may also pursue the M.A. in American Studies as a prelude to further degrees, such as a professional M.A. or doctorate.

 30 credit hours, including ASTD 5000: Perspectives in American Studies.
 For students who choose the thesis track (outlined below), 6 of these credit hours will consist of ASTD 5990: Thesis Research, taken during the second year of coursework.
 No more than 6 credit hours may be taken outside of American Studies.

 At the end of their second semester of coursework, all graduate students take a three-hour qualifying exam to demonstrate their growing knowledge of the field.
 The exam consists of essay questions provided by American Studies course instructors.
 Students must answer two of the questions: one covering material from ASTD 5000, and the other chosen from questions about materials covered classes taken during the first-year semester when ASTD 5000 was not offered.

 Portfolio or Thesis